bio-tools/biotoolsDocs/user_guide.rst

 Create an account
 -----------------
 Creating an account on *bio.tools* is very quick and simple.
-Just click on the `Register`_ button at the top-right corner of the page.
+Just click on the `Sign-up`_ button at the top-right corner of the page.
 Then you just need to give a username, your email address and a password to get your account done.